BitBagCommerce/SyliusCmsPlugin/README.md

 ## Support

-Do you want us to customize this plugin for your specific needs?
+Want us to help you with this plugin?
 Write us an email on mikolaj.krol@bitbag.pl :computer: